Brisbane to Gladstone yacht race

 The Brisbane to Gladstone yacht race is held annually, starting on Good Friday.
 The premier blue water classic begins from Shorncliffe in Moreton Bay, Queensland, Australia, and finishes in Gladstone Harbour.
 Yachts compete for the Courier Mail Cup, one of the oldest perpetual trophies in Australia that has been competed for on a continual basis.
+The finish is hosted by the Port Curtis Sailing Club.

+The location of each yacht can be tracked online.

 In 2009 as part of the Q150 celebrations, the Brisbane to Gladstone Yacht Race was announced as one of the Q150 Icons of Queensland for its role as an "event and festival".

 History

 The Queensland Cruising Yacht Club was established in 1948 to organise the Brisbane to Gladstone Yacht Race.
 The first race was held during Easter 1949.
 The first race saw seven vessels start, two of which carried radios while Brisbane’s Homing Pigeon Club supplied pigeons to the others for position reporting.
 Each yacht issued with birds was to release two each day.

-The finish is hosted by the Port Curtis Sailing Club.
+The race record of 16 hours, 53 minutes and 57 seconds was set by Black Jack in 2018.

+The 2020 race was cancelled due to the COVID-19 pandemic.

+In 2023, the race marked its 75th anniversary with a fleet of 47 vessels competing.